-- 4. Skin-hugging leggings/yoga pants/jeggings, and/or athletic running tights, including, but not limited to spandex and running tights are prohibited from being worn by themselves as the only item covering the lower body.
-Pants of this nature must be accompanied by a longer garment covering the lower body, such as a longer/oversized shirt or sweater, dress, or skirt that extends past the buttocks. - 5.
-Chains (including chains attached to clothing and other accessories), studded jewelry, safety pins, or other items that pose a potential hazard. - 6.
+- 3. Dresses, skirts, skorts, and shorts that are shorter than 5 inches (length of an index card) above the top of the knee cap.
+Items that are shorter than the 5 inch rule will be allowed if leggings, tights, spandex, or other similar non see-through material is worn underneath the garment. b.
+Excessively baggy shorts, etc worn at or below normal level are prohibited.
+Pants need to be pulled up to hip/waist level. c.
+Clothing that contains holes, tears, rips, etc or what would be termed as "stressed" above the five inch rule - 4.
+Skin hugging leggings/yoga pants/jeggings, Excessively tight clothing, including, but not limited to spandex and running tights are prohibited from being worn by themselves as the only item covering the lower body.
+Pants/shorts of this nature must be accompanied by a longer garment covering the lower body, such as a longer/oversized shirt or sweater, dress, or skirt that extends past the buttocks. - 5 Chains (including chains attached to clothing and other accessories), studded jewelry, safety pins, or other items that pose a potential hazard. - 6.
 Pajamas, slippers, or other sleep-ware. - 7.
 Being barefoot.
 Appropriate footwear must be worn at all times while on school campus. - 8.
 Clothing and personal items that promote musical groups whose lyrics are considered explicit. - 9.
 All other clothing and personal items/accessories that are deemed inappropriate or unsafe as determined by the administration.
 Note that certain classes may require additional dress code requirements due to safety issues, such as shop classes, PE classes, etc. - 10.
 Sunglasses, permanently tinted dark glasses, or similar items unless medically necessary. - 11.
 Head coverings of any kind.
 Upon entering any of the buildings on campus, all head coverings such as hats, bandanas, caps, sweatshirt hood, "hoodies," etc. are to be removed immediately.
 Exceptions may be granted by the administration upon request for religious reasons, medical reasons, or special events.